bangla-toolkit/core/packages/dataset/transform/README.md

 ## Features

 - Streams the XML file instead of loading it entirely into memory
-- Uses SAX parser for efficient XML parsing
+- Uses regex-based parsing for efficient XML processing
 - Extracts key information from Wikipedia pages
+- Converts wikitext to plain text
 - Outputs the parsed data as JSON

 ## Usage